inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/202-qgis-and-inasafe-in-contingency-plan.rst

 impact of a disaster and create a list of actions needed to be taken when a disaster occurs.
-QGIS and |project_name| can also help to determine the location of ideal places of refuge, evacuation routes, areas likely to be damaged, and more.
+QGIS and |project_name| can also help to determine the location of ideal places of refuge, evacuation routes, areas likely to be damaged and more.

 .. image:: /static/training/beginner/qgis-inasafe/image8.*
    :align: center